LITUATUI/M3UPT/README.md

 Affordable Android TV boxes with Amlogic SoCs are usually much better supported than the ones powered by Rockchip or Allwinner.

-You can buy an excellent device for less than 40 euros on the recommended shopping websites.
+You can buy an [excellent device](https://m3upt.com/x88-pro-x5m) for less than 50 euros on the recommended shopping websites.

 If you prefer a TV Box already configured and ready to use, you can buy it [here](https://m3upt.com/tvbox).